florentpoujol/superpowers-game-fmouseinput-plugin/readme.md

-# Superpowers game fMouseInput plugin
+# Superpowers Game fMouseInput component

-This plugin makes it dead simple to setup interactions between the mouse and actors in the `Superpowers Game` system of [Superpowers, the extensible HTML5 2D+3D game engine](http://superpowers-html5.com).
+This plugin makes it super simple to setup interactions between the mouse and actors in the `Superpowers Game` system of [Superpowers, the extensible HTML5 2D+3D game engine](http://superpowers-html5.com).

-It expose the `fMouseInput` actor component on which mouse input events are emitted whenever the mouse hovers an actor and some mouse button are clicked.
+It exposes the `fMouseInput` actor component on which mouse input events are emitted whenever the mouse hovers an actor and some mouse button are clicked.

 ## Documentation